TNC Archive 2016

 Yes.
 I was beyond words when the New York Times Review came out and then the LA Times followed with their incredible review.
 The film was just mentioned again in the Feb 2016 issue of Elle as a favourite fashion documentary.
 Several hundred people came out during fashion week to see the film premiere in New York.
 Key fashion people were in the audience laughing, smiling and nodding.

-What was the most important lesson you learned from your first film?
+What was the most important lesson you took from your first film?

 The most important lesson I learned was not to shrink as a female director.
-I told a fashion insider story and I am not a fashion insider.
-But I am a strong story teller, a fantastic researcher and I brought the story to the big screen and little screen first.
+I told a fashion insider story and I am not of fashion insider.
+But I am a strong storyteller, a fantastic researcher and I brought the story to the big screen and little screen first.
 And that takes courage and tenacity.
 Don’t let anyone discount that or you.